 *ABSOLUTLEY NO personal videography or photography is permitted during a performance.
 Failure to abide by these rules may result in disqualification.

-*Score Sheets, critiques and all performance music MUST be picked up at the competition.
+*Score Sheets and all performance music MUST be picked up at the competition.
 Beyond The Stars cannot guarantee any of these items will be available to be mailed back to the studio after the competition.

 *Prior to the start of the competition Beyond the Stars MUST have a signed release form for each dancer.
 Master Release forms are available online and must be completed each year.